 This week on our Friends on Friday guest blog post, my colleague Alison Brattle writes about how important internal customer service is to the culture of an organization.
 I have always believed that what’s happening on the inside of a company is felt on the outside by customers. – Shep Hyken

-Despite the fact that companies are consistently providing more training to their employees, polls indicate that the level of service is declining.
-Unless companies strive to create a culture that values individual and team accountability for delivering the very best external and internal customer service, the result will be a significant drop in revenue.
+Even though companies are consistently providing more training for their employees, polls indicate the level of service’s declining.
+Unless companies strive to create a culture that values delivering the very best service, the result will be a significant drop in revenue.

 Creating a quality internal customer service culture is a complex task that will not happen overnight.
 Companies should take the following steps for a smooth transition:

 Alison Brattle is a Marketing Manager at AchieveGlobal, a global customer service and sales training firm based in the UK.
 It specializes in providing exceptional customer service courses and helps organizations develop business strategies to achieve sales success.
 Alison enjoys sharing her insight and thoughts to provide better sales and leadership training.
 You can follow Alison on Linkedin.

 For more articles from Shep Hyken and his guest contributors, go to customerserviceblog.com

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields